What is PCI Risk Assessment: An In-Depth Guide

 3. Who has access to the credit card data stored by your company?

-4. Any potential personnel or systems that can affect the cardholder data.
+4. Any personnel or systems that could affect the cardholder data.

-Understanding the flow of cardholder data through various systems and processes is crucial to pinpoint potential vulnerabilities and areas of risk.
-This PCI assessment process helps identify weaknesses in the data flow, allowing the implementation of targeted security controls.
+You must understand the flow of cardholder data across systems and processes to pinpoint potential vulnerabilities and areas of risk.
+This PCI assessment process helps you identify weaknesses in data flows, allowing you to implement targeted security controls.

 2. Threat Identification

-The PCI risk assessment involves identifying both internal and external threats that could compromise cardholder data.
+The PCI risk assessment requires you to identify both internal and external threats that could compromise cardholder data.
 These threats may include cyberattacks, social engineering, insider threats, malware, and physical security breaches.
-Understanding potential threats helps develop focused risk mitigation strategies.
+Understanding potential threats helps you develop focused risk mitigation strategies.

 When vulnerabilities are tested, systems that are scanned include: